The role of the naval architect in superyacht design and build

 A creative individual with leadership qualities and a keen eye for attention-to-detail, the naval architect is an integral part of the design and build team of any marine vessel or offshore structure.

 With such great responsibility, how does one choose a superyacht naval architect that is not just good, but great?
-Or how do you become a naval architect yourself?
+How do you become a great naval architect yourself?
 Yachting Pages details the roles, responsibilities, skills and defining factors of any established naval architect.

 What is a naval architect?

 A naval architect is a marine engineer who assists in the design, construction and repair of new-build boats, ships and yachts, as well as important structural and design decisions for refit.
 He or she works to ensure that sea-going vessels are safe, economic and seaworthy: They wear the hats of a designer, an engineer, a project leader, a consultant and an industry expert.

 With the development of any superyacht a large-scale collaborative effort, the naval architect is responsible for coordinating the actions of all the engineers working below him or her as they work.
 He or she works closely with the captain, owner, yacht management company and/or project manager to ensure the vessel is fit for purpose at every stage of the build: It is the naval architect who integrates their activities and takes ultimate responsibility for the overall project.

 In it’s simplest form, the job role of the naval architect includes:

 Collaboration: A naval architect will first study the design proposals and required specifications of a new vessel to establish its basic characteristics: Its application, size, speed and weight.

 Brainstorming: The naval architect will then brainstorm with the design team in order to establish the design requests of the client to ensure that it matches with his or her vision.
 Several sketches will be produced to test the feasibility and appearance of the design.